PrestaShopCorp/partner-devtools.prestashop.com/README.md

 This tool will help you set up your development environement to kickstart the creation of a PrestaShop SaaS App.

-You will find an exemple of a simple SaaS App Module within the `rbm_example` folder.
+You will find an exemple of a simple SaaS App Module within the `modules/rbm_example` folder.

 Once you launch the services through docker-compose, you will get access to a PrestaShop instance configured with all the needed modules.